 The Government believes that head teachers and school leaders should decide how to use the Pupil Premium.
 They are held accountable for the decisions they make through:

 In most cases the Pupil Premium is paid direct to schools, allocated to them for every pupil who receives free school meals.
-Schools decide how to use the funding, as they are best placed to assess what additional provision their pupils need.
+Schools decide how to use the funding, as the government believes that they are best placed to assess what additional provision their pupils need.

 For pupils from low-income families in non-mainstream settings the local authority decides how to allocate the Pupil Premium.
 The authority must consult non-mainstream settings about how the Premium for these pupils should be used.